luigiquiros/inventa/README.md

 ### how to use Binder?

-#### inputs: all the necessary tables described below can be 'drag & drop' in the folder INVENTA>data direclty in the browser
+- All the necessary tables described below can be 'drag & drop' in the folder INVENTA>data direclty in the browser, you'll find the folder in the left side.
+- The output can be found in the folder INVENTA>results as a .csv file
+- If needed, you can modify the jupyter notebook directly in the browser
+- As explain below you have to modify the inventa.py parameters inside INVENTA>src>inventa.py, this can be done as well directly in the browser.

 ## B) Running INVENTA locally: